RMWinslow/slides/2023sep03evoalgoupdate.md

 | Offered u, chose U  | 14.1% | 14.1% | 14.1% | 14.1% | 14.1% | 14.1% |

----

----

----

 <!--Plenty of degrees of freedom, so easy for search to home in on a perfect fit.-->

-The following is leftover from previous slides.
-Left in as testing for now: